Can I wear a tampon during sport?

 Why don't I wear a tampon?

-Lorna is 24 years old, works as a press agent for a publishing house and has been practicing Ju-Jitsu in her spare time for the past 6 years.
+Lorna is 24 years old, works as a press agent for a publishing company and has been practicing Ju-Jitsu in her spare time for the past 6 years.
 Ju-jistu is a Japanese martial art that combines fighting techniques developed by samurai over 300 years ago.
 Lorna hates tampons and has never been able to wear one?

-How would you define your periods ?
+How would you define your period?

-It's a combat sport, you move around a lot, so there's always that moment when you think "ah dear, maybe my pad has moved" or "maybe my tampon isn't as absorbent as it used to be".
+It's a combat sport, you move around a lot, so there's always that moment when you think "oh dear, maybe my pad has moved" or "maybe my tampon isn't as absorbent as it used to be".

 When did you start Jujitsu?

 I always try to say to myself when I'm walking down the street alone at night, "keep your head up", because if you feel safe, people may find it harder to approach you.
-It's not always the case, it's not always reality, but I think that keeping a bit of control and confidence helps you to keep moving forward and be less afraid.
+It's not always the case, it's not always reality, but I think that keeping a bit of control and confidence helps you to keep moving forward and to be less afraid. "

 "Menstrual panties really revolutionized my life as a woman.
-I think that if I'd known about them at the very beginning, when I had my periods when I was young, I would have lived through that period much more serenely.
+I think that if I'd known about them at the very beginning, when I had my period when I was young, I would have lived through that period much more serenely.

 I had real problems with tampons, I couldn't use them to such an extent that I think the first one I managed to put on, I kept the applicator inside, it seemed so complicated.
 Whereas with panties, you put them on in the morning and don't think about them all day.
-And I often go to the gym after work and don't even change.
+And I often rush off to the gym after work and don't actually change.
 I put on my kimono, get on the tatami, and that's it.
 There's no "ah I've got to go and change, ah I haven't got time!
 And I'm really much more serene about the task too."

 Do you have a message for us?